Correlated reference-assisted variational quantum eigensolver: Results and discussion

-This subsection considers the active-space approximation for molecules with the ground state singlet.
-The restricted OBMP2 is used as the reference for VQE.
+Hereafter, unless otherwise noted, the UCCSD ansatz is used for all VQE calculations.
+Figure~\ref{fig:h4c-dz} represents potential energy curves of H$_2$ in cc-pVDZ and cc-pVTZ.
+VQE was performed within an active space of four orbitals (4o).
+For comparison, we also plot HF, MP2, OBMP2, and CCSD curves.
+All the methods perform similarly in the two basis sets.
+It is not surprising that CCSD is exact for H$_2$.
+While OBMP2 yields result pretty close to FCI around the equilibrium bond length, its errors are significant for stretched geometries.
+MP2 and OBMP2 are almost identical for short distances.
+However, while no divergence is observed for OBMP2, MP2 breaks down at stretched distances.
+Therefore, using MP2 as a low-level method in the downfolding approach may lead to suspicious results when strong correlations are present.

-Figure~\ref{fig:h4c-dz} represents potential energy curves of H$_4$ chain in cc-pVDZ.
-VQE was performed within an active space of four orbitals.
-For comparison, we also plot HF and OBMP2 curves.
-Due to the lack of dynamic correlation outside the active space, VQE is far from the FCI reference.
-While OBMP2 is better than VQE around equilibrium, its errors are significantly larger than VQE errors at long distances.
-Also, the VQE curve is much more parallel to FCI than OBMP2, resulting from a proper description of static correlation in VQE.
-Capturing dynamical correlation outside the active space, VQE-in-OBMP2 dramatically outperforms VQE and yields errors relative to FCI much smaller than those of VQE.
-Interestingly, the non-parallelity error (NPE), defined as the difference between the minimum and maximum errors, is smaller for VQE-in-OBMP2 than VQE.
+Due to the lack of dynamic correlation outside the active space, VQE/HF is far from the FCI reference around the equilibrium.
+Its errors decrease at long distances when the strong correlation becomes dominant.
+On the other hand, capturing both dynamical and static correlations, VQE/OBMP2 dramatically outperforms VQE/HF and yields small errors relative to FCI for the whole range of distances considered here.
+Thus, the non-parallelity error (NPE), defined as the difference between the minimum and maximum errors, is smaller for VQE/OBMP2 than for VQE/HF.